UCL/research-computing-with-cpp/03libraries/sec01Libraries.md

     * Data Structures?
 How to import/export image
     * Can you write a convenient wrapper?
     * Then look at features

-### Installation

-* This issue linked to distributability and platform
-* Linux:
-    * package managers?
-    * just run your code from build environment?
-* Mac bundle?
-    * App store?
-* How does it affect your ability to run?
-    * What about on a cluster machine?
-    * What about on a colleagues machine?
-    * e.g. what if no "make install" target?

 ### Summary